What makes IT project governance different from normal project governance? And what are the barriers project managers face when running IT projects?

 Additionally, IT rules and regulations should adhere to IT compliance requirements that ensure the security of both desired by the customer and required by law.
 These compliance requirements may vary depending on the industry of the business and the type of IT project.

 Perhaps resulting from a lack of understanding, IT governance frameworks often fail to adequately balance necessary compliance requirements with freedom to action and expression.
 This often leaves teams feeling leashed and less willing to push innovative out-of-the-box ideas.

 Finding the balance and crafting the right framework for your organisation’s context is critical to project success.
 Research shows that organisations that invest in proven project management practices waste 28 times less money.

 It’s not uncommon for different priorities between the IT department and senior management to cause miscommunication.
 IT teams like to discuss projects in terms of customer value, while management teams often discuss projects in terms of functional value and business benefits.
 A unclear communication of value often leads to a lack of buy-in and ownership from key stakeholders, that can be detrimental to project success.

 4. Lack of Commitment from Senior Management

-When executives and senior management are not fully supportive of IT projects, the projects often lack an effective sponsor who is accountable for project goals and benefits and who can mediate conflicting demands.
-Dates start slipping, tasks run over schedule and roadblocks start emerging, weak ownership can play an important role in increasing the chances for project failure.
+As a result from miscommunication between senior management and the IT department, IT projects often lack a sponsor.
+A sponsor who is accountable for project goals and benefits, and who can mediate conflicting demands is essential to keeping projects on track.
+When dates start slipping, tasks run over schedule and roadblocks start emerging, strong ownership can play an important role in ensuring project success.

 Governance in any organisation with any methodology needs to be an enterprise-wide initiative to be truly successful.
 Simply putting the weight of governance on a single team or department is bound to lead to governance implementation failure.